jhu-cs-uima-sp19/Dream-Buddy/README.md

 ### Building and Running
 This project uses [gradle](https://github.com/spring-guides/gs-gradle) as a build system.
 We recommend using Android Studio and importing as a project.

+### Features
+So far this app allows you to share your dreams in text format publicly with other users.
+You also have the option of setting certain posts to private so that other users can not see these posts.

+Our app also includes the ability to change your public name for your posts.

+### Getting Started
+When first installing the app, please proceed to the profile pag